 In Germany, policies mandate the presence of EV chargers at every fuel station and also grant USD 1097 (900 euros) for the purchase of an EV charger.
 The French government has invested USD 1.58 billion to achieve their target of having 100,000 public charging station by the end of 2021.
 Policies in this regard have served as catalysts for European oil majors and energy retailers to dig deeper for opportunities in the EV market.

 The world is under-going a major energy transition and it is up to oil & gas companies and energy retailers to develop strategies and assess them against the current scenario on how this transition will play out.
 Both Europe and the U.S. have set aggressive goals to be carbon neutral by 2050 and with the proliferation of e-mobility, most of the developed world now appears to be set to enter this new era of fossil fuel-free transport.
 Mergers, acquisitions, partnerships, and joint ventures will all play a significant role in materializing this dream of a greener world, but the question remains as to how fast this transition will take place.

-More about our Power Grid Market Research
+More about our EV Chargers Market Research

 The US transportation sector is the largest carbon emitting sector in the country.
 The Federal and State regulators are promoting EV adoption by providing incentives like EV tax credits, introducing ICE bans, and offering rebates for setting up charging...

 There is an immense untapped potential in EV market especially in countries within the Association of Southeast Asian Nations (ASEAN), where there has been positive momentum regarding the EV production and its charging infrastructure.
 Malaysia plans to build 25,000...

 Even though 2020 was a challenging year for most of industry sectors but EVSE (Electric Vehicle Supply Equipment) market in EMEA particularly in some of major European countries grew at a rapid pace owing to the major investments and subsidies from the government as...